-Prior and future updates or service packs on these operating systems are supported unless otherwise stated.
+Prior and future updates or service packs on these operating system versions are supported unless otherwise stated.
 The operating system version and updates must also be supported by the operating system provider.

-If you want to install the software, run the ArcGIS Software Authorization Wizard, or run the Check for Updates tool using the operating system graphical user interface (GUI), the X Window System package group is required.
+To install the software, run the ArcGIS Software Authorization Wizard, or run the Check for Updates tool using the operating system graphical user interface (GUI); the X Window System package group is required.

-ArcGIS Notebook Server is preconfigured with a self-signed certificate, which allows the server to be initially tested and to help you quickly verify that your installation was successful.
+ArcGIS Notebook Server is preconfigured with a self-signed certificate that allows the server to be initially tested and to help you quickly verify that your installation was successful.

 You must request a certificate from a trusted certificate authority (CA) and configure ArcGIS Notebook Server to use it.
 This can be a domain certificate issued by your organization or a CA-signed certificate.
 The certificate must have a Subject Alternative Name (SAN) configured, or ArcGIS Notebook Server will not work properly.

 Portal for ArcGIS also includes a preconfigured self-signed certificate.
-Because you'll be federating an ArcGIS Notebook Server site with your portal, you should request a certificate from a trusted CA and configure the portal to use it.
+Because you'll federate an ArcGIS Notebook Server site with your portal, request a certificate from a trusted CA and configure the portal to use it.

 - ArcGIS Notebook Server requires Docker runtime (17.0 or later) to be installed.
-Follow the steps in Prepare Docker for ArcGIS Notebook Server to install the appropriate edition of Docker.
+Follow the steps in Install Docker for ArcGIS Notebook Server to install the appropriate edition of Docker.

-- ArcGIS Notebook Server requires the following package groups to be installed, depending on the OS:
+- ArcGIS Notebook Server requires the following package groups to be installed, depending on the operating system:

 - Ubuntu Server: acl and gettext-base